-The results of our procedures were satisfactory, and we conclude that the related disclosures in the Assessment of going concern paragraph and Sustainability and climate paragraph in the notes to the consolidated financial statements are adequate.
+The results of our procedures were satisfactory, and we conclude that the related disclosures are adequate.
 We note that these disclosures are balanced in the current circumstances and forecasts were made based on the current available information of the Company's operations and its environment.

 We expect that these disclosures will continue to evolve to reflect the impact of these developments and risks on the Company's future operations and financial performance.